Project Runway: Threads

-Project Runway: Threads is a spin-off series based on Project Runway.
+Project Runway: Threads is a spin-off reality competition based on Project Runway.
 It premiered October 23, 2014 on Lifetime.
-This reality program features skilled teen and tween fashion designers.
+The series features skilled teen and tween fashion designers.

 Each week, three new young designers compete for a prize package worth over $25,000.
 The prizes will include $10,000 to be used at any Jo-Ann Fabrics and Crafts Store or joann.com; a scholarship to the summer program at Fashion Institute of Design & Merchandising in Los Angeles, including travel expenses; a top-of-the-line sewing and embroidery studio courtesy of Brother International Corporation and the winning designer's look will appear in Seventeen.

 Host and Judges

 The host is Vanessa Simmons, who also serves as a judge.
 She is joined by regular judges Christian Siriano (Project Runway Season 4 winner) and Ingrid Nilsen, a YouTube vlogger known as "Missglamorazzi."
 In addition, there are one or two guest judges each episode.